 In lieu of flowers or gifts please donate to the Mayo Clinic Cancer Center for throat cancer research or Kindred Hospice; “Marley House” in Prescott, AZ.

-To send flowers to Dana's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dana James Dore, please visit our floral store.